eunos-1128/openstructure/modules/doc/actions.rst

    * Remove unknown atoms, i.e. atoms that are not expected according to the PDB Chemical Component Dictionary
    * Select for peptide/nucleotide residues

   The cleaned structures are optionally dumped using -d/--dump-structures

   Output is written in JSON format (default: out.json).
-In case of no additional options, this is a dictionary with 8 keys describing model/reference comparison:
+In case of no additional options, this is a dictionary with the following keys describing model/reference
+  comparison:

    * "reference_chains": Chain names of reference
    * "model_chains": Chain names of model
    * "chem_groups": Groups of polypeptides/polynucleotides from reference that